usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ---

-### 17. Discussion: Procurement Decisions and AI
+### 17. Discussion: Procurement decisions and AI

 Total time allocation: 5–10 min

-### Activity Instructions:
+#### Activity instructions:

 * **Purpose:** To understand when use of AI is appropriate or inappropriate.
 * **Expected Outcomes:** Learners will be able to recognize tasks for which AI is not an appropriate solution.
 * **Materials needed:**
   * None
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   What kind of procurement decisions do you think shouldn’t be made by AI?
 Why?